grem11n/blog/content/post/velero.md

 {{< youtube "qRPNuT080Hk" >}}

 Also, you can look through [Velero documantation](https://velero.io/docs/).
 It provides a general overview of all its features as well as the instructions to configure it.
+It's not always clear, but good enough to get the thing up and running.

 ## Others